NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 \noindent MeLSI was compared against standard PERMANOVA analyses using five fixed distance metrics: Bray-Curtis dissimilarity, Euclidean distance, Jaccard dissimilarity, weighted UniFrac (phylogenetic, where applicable), and unweighted UniFrac (phylogenetic, where applicable).

+## DATA AVAILABILITY

+MeLSI source code and all validation scripts are permanently archived at Zenodo (DOI: 10.5281/zenodo.17714848) and available at https://github.com/NathanBresette/MeLSI under the MIT license.
+All validation data and analysis scripts are included in the package repository for full reproducibility.
+The Atlas1006 and DietSwap datasets are available through the R microbiome package (https://microbiome.github.io/).

 ## RESULTS